Qiu Qiyuan

 Qiu Qiyuan (born 24 May 2007) is a Chinese artistic gymnast.
-She is the 2023 World and 2023 Asian champion on the uneven bars as well as the 2024 Olympic silver medalist.
-Additionally she is the 2023 Asian all-around champion and is a two-time Chinese all-around champion.
+On the uneven bars she is the 2023 World, 2026 Asian Games, and a two-time Asian (2023, 2026) champion as well as the 2024 Olympic silver medalist.
+Additionally, she is the 2023 Asian all-around champion, 2026 Asian Games balance beam silver medalist, and is a two-time Chinese all-around champion.

 Junior gymnastics career

 Qiu began gymnastics when she was four years old.

 Espoir

 At the 2019 Chinese Junior Championships, Qiu won the all-around bronze medal in the U-13 category.
-In the event finals, she won silver on the balance beam and floor exercise.
+In the event finals, she won silver in the balance beam and floor exercise.
 Then at the 2019 National Youth Games, she won the silver medal in the all-around in the espoir division.
-Then in the event finals, she won gold on the balance beam and floor exercise and silver on the uneven bars behind Huang Zhuofan.
-At the 2020 Chinese Junior Individual Championships, she finished fifth in the all-around and won bronze on the uneven bars in the U-14 category.
+Then in the event finals, she won gold in the balance beam and floor exercise and silver in the uneven bars behind Huang Zhuofan.
+At the 2020 Chinese Junior Individual Championships, she finished fifth in the all-around and won bronze in the uneven bars in the U-14 category.